grplyler/panelgen/README.md

 # panelgen
-A Sci-fi panel height-map generation tool for adding easy details to your models
+A Sci-fi panel height-map generation and auto-tiling tool for adding easy yet sophisticated details to your models

 # !!!
 WORK IN PROGRESS - UGLY CODE WARNING !!!